ABOUT THE CHALLENGE

 Supporting the Freshwater Challenge

-The group of Core Partners who have supported it since its inception (WWF, IUCN, UNEP, The Nature Conservancy, Wetlands International, Conservation International, Secretariat of the Ramsar Convention on Wetlands and UNCCD) will support the Challenge at the global level.
+The group of Supporting Organisations who have supported it since its inception (WWF, IUCN, UNEP, The Nature Conservancy, Wetlands International, Conservation International, Secretariat of the Convention on Wetlands and UNCCD) will support the Challenge at the global level.
 More Supporting Partners (CSOs, private sector, academia, philanthropic organisations, etc.) are encouraged to join national partnerships to support the FWC Government Members.

 The institutional arrangements for supporting the Freshwater Challenge at the global level are under development with the leading countries and donors.